UofM-CASDA/CASDAPkg/README.md

 vignette(package="CASDAPkg", topic = "CASDAPkg_documentation")

+You may need to install the knitr and sf packages prior to installing this one.

 Currently this package is very basic and is meant to be a start to building something more complete.

 Let me know if you would like to be part of the team working on it!